Making Decisions as a Couple Tests the Health of Your Relationship

-As a couple, important decisions should be made together.
 You and your partner are of equal importance, and you both need to have decision-making and veto power over important matters.

-What are important decisions for Couples?
+What are some of the important decisions couples make?

 Most couples would agree that the following situations require mutual input and agreement: